 The Board of Directors meets on a regularly scheduled basis during the year to review significant developments affecting us and to act on matters requiring their approval.
-It also holds special meetings when an important matter requires action between scheduled meetings.
+It also holds special meetings when important matters require action between scheduled meetings.
 Members of senior management regularly attend meetings to report on and discuss their areas of responsibility.
-During fiscal 2010, the Board of Directors held eight meetings and acted by unanimous written consent once.
+During fiscal 2011, the Board of Directors held eight meetings and acted by unanimous written consent once.
 The Board of Directors has three standing committees:

-the audit committee, which held 13 meetings in fiscal 2010;
+the audit committee, which held seven meetings in fiscal 2011;

-the compensation committee, which held seven meetings in fiscal 2010 and acted by unanimous written consent once; and the nominating and corporate governance committee, which held six meetings in fiscal 2010.
+the compensation committee, which held six meetings in fiscal 2011 and acted by unanimous written consent three times; and the nominating and corporate governance committee, which held five meetings in fiscal 2011.

-Each of the incumbent directors of our Board of Directors attended at least 75% of the aggregate of all meetings of our Board of Directors and all meetings of committees of our Board of Directors upon which they served (during the periods that they served) during 2010.
-The Board of Directors held at least two executive sessions of the independent directors during 2010.
+Each of the incumbent directors of the Board of Directors attended at least 75% of the aggregate of all meetings of the Board of Directors and all meetings of committees of the Board of Directors upon which they served (during the periods that they served) during 2011.
+The Board of Directors held at least two executive sessions of the independent directors during 2011.
 Executive sessions do not include employee directors or directors who do not qualify as independent under NASDAQ and SEC rules.
 The lead director, Mr. King-Shaw, presides as chair of such executive sessions.